daytistics/daytistics/README.md

 ## ❤️ Contributing & Support

 Contributions are welcome!
-If you want to contribute to the project check out the [Contributors Guide](/category/contributors-guide) section in our [docs](https://docs.daytistics.com).
+If you want to contribute to the project check out the [Contributing](https://docs.daytistics.com/developers/contribute-now) section in our [docs](https://docs.daytistics.com).

 If you are not a programmer, you can still contribute financially.
 Financial contributions help us prioritize our work on this project over others and show us that there is a real need for project development.
 You can donate to us via [Polar.sh](https://polar.sh/daytistics/).